Health-RI/health-ri-metadata/README.md

 # Health RI Metadata Schemas

 HealthRI metadata schemas draft project, aiming to define the HealthRI core metadata schema using DCAT and other standards to publish in a FAIR Data Point.
 This is part of the Health RI portal project (extension of Health RI COVID portal).
 The core metadata schema can also be used as a guideline for other portals.
-The core metadata schema can be extended to COVID metadata, Cohort Metadata, Dementia Metadata, etc.
+The core metadata schema can be extended to COVID metadata, Cohort Metadata, Dementia Metadata, governance aspects (Accessibility) etc.

 ### Related projects
 -NWO oncology portal